Kenny Nagera: Career

 Nagera began his footballing career at the Académie de Football d'Épinay-sur-Seine.
 He joined the Paris Saint-Germain Academy in 2015.
 On 29 June 2020, he signed his first professional contract with Paris Saint-Germain (PSG), tying him to the club until 2023.
 On 10 April 2021, Nagera made his professional debut for PSG, coming on as a substitute for Kylian Mbappé in a 4–1 win over Strasbourg.
 On 18 June, he signed a contract extension with the club that would extend his contract until 2025.

 On 3 August 2021, Nagera signed for Ligue 2 club Bastia on loan until the end of the season.
 However, after having made only six appearances for the club, his loan in Corsica was cut short; on 17 January 2022, he joined Championnat National side Avranches on loan until the end of the season.
 On 30 August 2022, Nagera was loaned to Lorient, joining the club's reserve side in the Championnat National 2.
+After returning to PSG, he was released from his contract on 5 September 2023.

+Nagera joined Luxembourgish club Differdange 03 after leaving PSG.
+He made his debut for the side in a 2–2 draw against UNA Strassen, scoring his team's second goal of the match.

+On 7 August 2025, Nagera signed a three-season contract with Rodez in Ligue 2.

 Personal life

 Nagera is of Guadeloupean and French Guianese descent.
-As of 2021, his brother Kemryk plays in the youth academy of Lille.
+His brother Kemryk is also a professional footballer.